-Join us in Ripley Chapel for a time of prayer, candle lighting and music.
+Join us in the Sanctuary for a time of prayer, candle lighting and music.
 Designed to move from darkness to hope, the service opens us to God’s quiet presence.
 Read more…

 Lighting of the 4th Advent candle, the candle of Love

 Make new Christmas memories this year at Christmas on the Common.
 Share in the love, hope, and joy of the Christmas story as the children stage a no-rehearsal Christmas Pageant.
 To participate, please sign up for one of the many roles available here.
 Walk on angels, shepherds, and animals are also welcome.
 Click here for more information about how you can be involved in this wonderful community worship service.